apperph/devops-technical-challenge/README.md

 ## Basics
 **The rules of this challenge is simple**

-* Please complete the code in your own github repository and submit a pull request.
-Please create your own repository.
-&nbsp;
+* Please commit all your scripts and templates on a single AWS CodeCommit repository.
+(AWS account will be provided by Apper) &nbsp;
 * What you will build should satisfy the challenge statement/requirements.
 &nbsp;